NayelaLabonno/ca-argument-generation/doc/documentation.md

 We tried different values for `n`, namely 1, 2 and 3.
 We decided against using the top 3 sentences as a summary for the argument because of the given arguments many do not contain many sentences (often: 2-4 sentences).
 This then often results in returning the complete argument as a summarization, which is obviously not the aim of our task.
-For the decision whether to use the top 2 sentences, as suggested in PAPER versus using only the 1 highest-ranking sentence, we compared the resulting BLEU scores.
+For the decision whether to use the top 2 sentences, as suggested in [1] versus using only the 1 highest-ranking sentence, we compared the resulting BLEU scores.
+Using Google Colman, we got the following results:
 For top 2 we received the following scores:
 ```
 BLEU-1: 0.13244589770119441